 Seal Gaps with Weather Stripping

 Remove any old weather stripping around the garage door.
 Old weather stripping might be brittle.
 If it is, it’s also ineffective.
 Seal gaps around the side using vinyl or foam weather stripping.
 Search for “vinyl garage door top and sides seal.”
 Install the side seals before addressing the top of the door.
 Let the top seal drape over the sides.
 This ensures any water dripping down from the top runs along the outside of the side stripping.
 Without the overlap, water might collect behind the side seals.

 There’s more than one type of bottom door seal, so check your existing seal type before buying a replacement.
-If your door seal is inside a track and screwed in, you want to replace it with a “garage door bottom rubber seal replacement.”
+If your door seal is inside a track and screwed in, you want to replace it with a “garage door bottom rubber seal replacement” from Amazon.
 First, take the old seal off.
 Re-tighten the track that holds the rubber seal in place.
 Ensure the channels are clear so it will be easier to slide the new seal in.
 It will make your life a lot easier to have two people do this.
 If you soak the new rubber in a container of water and a little dish soap it will make the rubber slide in the channels more easily.
 The other kind of bottom strip is simply a piece of rubber stripping that gets nailed to the bottom of the door.
-Measure carefully so you get a good seal along the bottom all the way to the ends.
-To replace this seal, look for a “threshold seal kit” or a “garage door bottom weather seal.”
-If you have a wooden door with no track then chances are the stripping is just nailed onto the bottom of the door.
-Use a threshold seal kit for this type of door.
+You can replace that with the Universal Aluminum and Rubber Garage Door Bottom seal available on Amazon here.
+You will need a drill with a screwdriver bit to get the self tapping screws to go through the aluminum.
+With just a little pressure they should go right through.

 Should You Seal Between Garage Door Sections?